Do you have a talk, workshop, slide show, or other presentation you'd like to give at Tiki Kon? If so, we'd like to hear from you!

 - Lodging at our host hotel may be available in very limited cases

 Hands-on workshops are limited in size and require a separate ticket.
-Compensation for workshops is handled on a case-by-case basis and typically includes profit sharing from ticket sales after materials costs are covered.
+Compensation for workshops and premium presentations is handled on a case-by-case basis and typically includes profit sharing from ticket sales after materials costs are covered.

 Decisions about who we select and what premiums we offer are made by a committee of Tiki Kon planners and are completely subjective, based on the proposals we receive, our interest in the subject matter, and the presenter's reputation, biography, and ability to draw a crowd.